Search for growing angular modes in ultracompact boson star evolutions: Conclusion

 \section{Conclusion}

 Although individual analyses indicate that a few modes may be growing over (small portions of) time, no consistent growth is found across the board: changing the time range, the frequency of extraction, the simulation resolution and the extraction radius can result in different modes being flagged.
-Additionally, upon extracting modes of both the effective potential and the scalar field amplitude, the results do not exhibit coherent growth in both - aside from the $(18,18)$-mode in the \texttt{S06A044}-run at resolution $h = 1/8$, where both analyses hint at growth when restricted to the same time range.
+Additionally, upon extracting modes of both the effective potential and the scalar field amplitude, the results do not exhibit coherent growth in both: few exceptions are found - $(18,18)$ in the \texttt{S06A044}-run at resolution $\mu h = 1/8$ and $(22,12)$ in the \texttt{S08A06}-run at $\mu h = 1/8$ - where both analyses hint at growth, and even then only when restricted to specific time ranges.

 If a physical instability were present, we would expect it to trigger growth of several modes (likely with high $l,m$), rather than a single specific one.
 Additionally, we would expect consistency across different time ranges, simulation resolutions (up to convergence) and diagnostics (in this case, the effective potential and scalar field amplitude).
 We conclude that this is not the picture that our analysis paints.